ActivityAmendments Four, Five and Six Interactive

 A card sorting interactive that helps students define the fourth, fifth and sixth amendments.

-The Fifth Amendment in the Bill of Rights protects citizens from unlawful search and seizure.
+The Fifth Amendment in the Bill of Rights grants protections for people accused of crimes.

 Miranda v.
 Arizona (1966) upholds the Fifth Amendment right against self-incrimination, then their confessions may not be used as evidence at trial.